Helsinki Metro: Traffic and traffic control

 The routes on the metro track are handled with computer equipment manufactured by the Finnish company Mipro and a control system built on top of them (ATS).
 This equipment was taken into use in two phases: the Länsimetro in spring 2016 and the rest of the metro in February 2019.
 The control is centralised to the metro traffic control room in Herttoniemi.
-The continuously manned separate control room at the metro depot taken into use in 1982 was shut down after 37 years on 16 March 2019 at 07:00 in the morning, when control was transferred to Herttoniemi.
+The continuously staffed separate control room at the metro depot taken into use in 1982 was shut down after 37 years on 16 March 2019 at 07:00 in the morning, when control was transferred to Herttoniemi.

 The original control systems from the 1980s were four relay systems of the model Siemens SpDrS 60 which could control about six kilometres of track each.
 These systems were located at the Hakaniemi, Herttoniemi, Kontula and Vuosaari stations.
 All four systems were remotely controlled from the central control room in Hakaniemi through a computer user interface (Alcatel SEL L90) from 1993.
 There was also a similar control system at the Roihupelto metro depot.
 These systems were changed into Siemens SICAS computer-based interlocking systems in December 2012.
 In normal conditions, routine functions on the traffic control have been automatised so that the computer control system (ATS) automatically requests passage for each train to the next track interval from the traffic control system according to the timetable.
 In case of a disturbance in traffic, traffic controllers can manually set the passage on the graphical user interface of the system.

 The signal systems and the signals on the metro are mostly the same as on the main railway network.
 The biggest difference is that the master signal can give five classes of signals: "Stop" (red light), "Drive" (green light), "Drive sn 35" (yellow and green light), "Switch signal" meaning drive on the charged track sn 20 (yellow light) and "Exceptional signal" meaning exceptional permission to pass a "Stop" signal (red and white light).
 The preliminary signal is used for two signals: "Wait drive" (two green lights) and "Wait other than drive" (two yellow lights).
 There are no separate safety signals or track signals on the metro track because their purpose is fulfilled with the master signals.